pschaeflein/BlogArticles/Intro to JSON/article.md

 ## OData

-You may notice some names in your JSON which look kind of odd and begin with `@odata`.
+You may notice some name/value pairs in your JSON which look kind of odd and begin with `@odata`.
 For example, here's the beginning of the data returned by the Microsoft Graph call `https://graph.microsoft.com/v1.0/me/messages` (returns messages in the user's inbox):

 ~~~JSON
 {